Helmholtz resonance: Architecture

 Vitruvius, a 1st-century B.C.
 Roman architect, described the use of bronze or pottery resonators in classical theater design.

-Helmholtz resonators are used in architectural acoustics to reduce undesirable low frequency sounds (standing waves, etc.) by building a resonator tuned to the problem frequency, thereby eliminating it.
+Helmholtz resonators are used in architectural acoustics to reduce undesirable low frequency sounds (standing waves, etc.) by building a resonator tuned to the problem frequency, and putting absorbing material inside, thereby reducing it.

 Music (instruments and amplification)

-In stringed instruments as old as the veena or sitar, or as recent as the guitar and violin, the resonance curve of the instrument has the Helmholtz resonance as one of its peaks, along with other peaks coming from resonances of the vibration of the wood.
+In all stringed instruments, from the veena or sitar to the modern guitar and violin, the response curve of the instrument consists of a series of Helmholtz resonance modes associated with the size and shape of the resonance cavity (harmonics of the fundamental cavity mode), as well as vibration damping from absorption by the resonance cavity material (typically wood).
 An ocarina is essentially a Helmholtz resonator where the combined area of the opened finger holes determines the note played by the instrument.
 The West African djembe is related to a Helmholtz resonator with a small neck area, giving it a deep bass tone, but its stretched skin, strongly coupled to the cavity makes it a more complex, and musically interesting, resonant system.
 It has been in use for thousands of years.
 Conversely, the human mouth is effectively a Helmholtz resonator when it is used in conjunction with a jaw harp, shepherd's whistle, nose whistle, nose flute.
 The nose blows air through an open nosepiece, into an air duct, and across an edge adjacent to the open mouth, creating the resonator.
 The volume and shape of the mouth cavity augments the pitch of the tone.

 Helmholtz resonance is also used in bass-reflex speaker enclosures, with the compliance of the air mass inside the enclosure and the mass of air in the port forming a Helmholtz resonator.
 By tuning the resonant frequency of the Helmholtz resonator to the lower end of the loudspeaker's usable frequency range, the speaker's low-frequency performance is improved.